 How To Cut Men's Hair At Home — The Tips You Need To Know, From Expert Stylists

 Cutting your own hair is no easy feat (we've got the step-by-step haircut guide to prove it).
 But for men, in particular, it's even trickier: Men tend to wear their hair in shorter styles, requiring a much closer eye and more precision than simply snipping off frayed ends.
 However, it is possible to turn your barbershop DIY.
-No need to resort to the quickly trending "bro flow" during quarantine (unless that's your jam, then by all means, flow away).
 Here are some quick tips on what you need to know about trimming men's hair.

 Stylists agree that men's hair is much harder to trim, especially on their own.
 A shorter style leaves little-to-no room for error, says celebrity hair colorist Rita Hazan, with one foul snip running the risk of an uneven fade.
 Celebrity hairstylist and Biolage brand ambassador Sunnie Brook similarly notes: "It's a more difficult cut to achieve on yourself because you are really limited on the angles you can get when cutting the hair above the shoulders."